I had working code before the most recent ISIS update, using edrget to download CTX files from the PDS Imaging node at JPL.

 My system is a macOS 10.12.4

-#1 Updated by Klaus-Michael Aye about 1 year ago
+#1 Updated by Klaus-Michael Aye over 1 year ago

 Something became weird with the html code I was pasting.
 Trying to quote it away this time: